indianakernick/STELA/README.md

    * More errors can be caught at compile time, like `"a string" + 5`.
    * Function overloading, real classes that aren't just maps, type safety, awesome stuff!
  * __Embeddable__
    * A C++ API is exposed for embedding the language into a C++ application.
-I think that there is something wrong with exposing a C interface and then having write a C++ wrapper.
+I think that there is something wrong with exposing a C interface and then having to write a C++ wrapper.
 Sol2 for Lua, Pybind for Python, etc.
    * A C API that wraps the C++ API is also exposed so you get the best of both words!
-   * All steps of the compilation are exposed (lexer tokens, AST, bytecode) but if you just want to `compile(source)` and `run(bytecode)` then that's all you have to do.
+   * All steps of the compilation are exposed (lexer tokens, AST, symbol table, bytecode) but if you just want to `compile(source)` and `run(bytecode)` then that's all you have to do.
    * Reflection facilities are built-in so binding your C++ classes to STELA couldn't be easier.
  * __Minimal__
    * I see something quite wrong with the standard library being part of the language.
 The standard library should be implemented in the language itself with a few compiler hooks where necessary.
 For example, `std::initilizer_list` can't quite be implemented in pure C++.
 It needs a little help from the compiler.